Comfortable, custom dentures designed for daily function.

 Metal – such as a mixture of cobalt and chromium as the base of the denture.
 The visible portion of the denture are still gum-like colour for the gum tissues and white for teeth.
 Metal dentures tend to be less bulky and more sturdy too.

-Flexible material – such as nylon and polyester are the most advanced of all the materials for partial dentures with benefits of not requiring additional metal hooks, more natural and aesthetically pleasant and less prone to breakage.
+Flexible material (Valplast) – such as nylon and polyester are the most advanced of all the materials for partial dentures with benefits of not requiring additional metal hooks, more natural and aesthetically pleasant and less prone to breakage.

 Fabrication of dentures usually takes a few visits to the clinic, and in most cases, the success of denture treatment relies greatly on the cooperation and understanding of patients.